 Everyday language practice includes alphabet puzzles, notes to grandma, telling you about his latest adventure, or cuddling up for read-aloud time.
 Don’t be afraid to select reading material that slightly stretches your child’s attention and reading levels—his receptive—or listening—vocabulary is generally higher than his reading ability.
 Choose a variety of books, from classic children’s fiction, to biographies to poetry, to exploration of the wonderful world around us.
 And if that’s not structured enough, there are guides to help you plan a few activities based on some of those library books you are reading together, or on other interests your child has.

 Because these are all things that happen in the context of everyday living and his everyday play, it’s much easier to move at the child’s natural pace and in his learning style.
-Visit HSLDA’s Toddlers to Tweens curriculum section for more everyday activities to create an intellectually stimulating environment on a shoestring budget (for example, math and language arts, and another math one.
+See some of my other posts for more everyday activities to create an intellectually stimulating environment on a shoestring budget (for example, math and language arts, and another math one.
 (I also have a list of suggested early-learning resources at the bottom of this post for those kiddos ready to move forward.)

 Studies show that developmentally, young children benefit from physical and creative play… building, pretending, exploring, discovering, trying out their ideas.